ScottH83/open-scores/README.md

-# open-scores
+# openScores_musicCollabTool
-Live music notation app
+Open Scores is a reactjs collaboration tool for composers allowing users to simultaneously draft music notation in real time.